mozilla/experimenter-docs/docs/workflow/implementing/experiment-owners.md

 * * Go back and forth between all pages through the sidebar, without having to have completed the page completely.
 * Edit or modify all information while your experiment is in Draft state.
 * Put your experiment into Preview mode for QA and self-testing

+There are questions in the Experimenter form to help you identify possible risks.
+See the [risk mitigation section](/risk-mitigation) for how to mitigate these risks.